kimruddock/pawelgrzybek.github.io/_posts/2017-10-31-top-picks-2017-october.md

 [https://www.invisionapp.com/studio](https://www.invisionapp.com/studio)

 Few years ago Sketch was born.
 Successful app that entirely changed the UI design game.
 Adobe XD joined the game.
 Competition didn't slow down — fantastic Figma came out with tons of revolutionary features.
 These are design tools — not a great ones to create interactive prototypes tho.
 The market of prototyping tools is much more chock-full — Framer, Principle, Marvel, ProtoIO, Flinto, Origami, Napkin and many more.
 One of the first ones is InVision!
 Today this one is changing the game (hopefully).
 Studio — design tool with the whole power of prototyping functionality baked in.
-Personally I was waiting for a tool that allow me to do these two things in a single app (no, Adobe XD can't do it well).
+Personally I was waiting for a tool that allows me to do these two things in a single app (no, Adobe XD can't do it well).
 And this promo video!
 WOW!

 - - -